ULTRA-TRAIL CAPE TOWN

-Thursday/Friday: These volunteers will assist with Registration, Expo, Workshops, Information Desk, and general admin around the Race Village.
-If you are signing up for this role, please commit to both days.
+Thursday/Friday: These volunteers will assist with Registration, Information Desk, and general admin around the Race Village.
+If you are signing up for this role, please try to commit to both days.

 AID STATION STAFF:

-● Signal Hill AS - Wildrunner AC
+● Aid Station Signal Hill

-● Rocket Road AS - Wildrunner AC
+● Aid Station Rocket Road

-● University of Cape Town AS - Strong2Run/Must Love Hills/Totalsports
+● Aid Station University of Cape Town

 There is also a vital checkpoint and transition point at Constantia Nek that requires a team of volunteers to manage.
 The Aid Station on Table Mountain is staffed and managed by Paddy Milner and the Scouts Association and does not require additional volunteers.

 From the runner’s point of view, these aid stations exist so that runners have a place to get food and water in order to continue running and finish the race.
 From the race organisation’s point of view, it gives us a place to check on the runners to make sure they are doing ok and are able to continue running.
 Aid stations are also a place from where we track runners’ progress, record their numbers etc. Simply put, the primary reason we have aid stations is for the runners’ safety and to help the runners accomplish their goal of finishing the race.
 The Aid Stations are usually allocated to specific Running Clubs or Groups which are indicated above.
-All the Aid Stations are operational on Saturday 30 Nov, but only UCT is operational on Sunday for the 21km trail event.
+All the Aid Stations are operational on the Saturday of Race Weekend, but only UCT is operational on Sunday for the 21km trail event.
 Please make sure you sign up for the correct day and Aid Station.

 We require Route Marshals at strategic points along the route on both race days.
 Marshals are either part of the Aid Stations and managed by the Aid Station Captains or part of Start Finish and managed by the Route Marshal Captains.
 Route marshals are required to: